GrantMetric Research Team · Last Reviewed: July 2026 · Sources: Grants.gov · Federal Agency Portals

 Choice Neighborhoods Initiative

-Choice Neighborhoods is a competitive HUD program providing large-scale grants ($30M–$50M) to transform distressed public and HUD-assisted housing developments and the surrounding neighborhoods.
-It builds on the successful HOPE VI model with a broader "people, housing, and neighborhood" framework.
+Choice Neighborhoods is a competitive HUD program providing large-scale grants ranging from $30 million to $50 million to transform distressed public and HUD-assisted housing developments alongside the surrounding neighborhoods.
+It builds on the HOPE VI model with a broader "people, housing, and neighborhood" framework — meaning transformation plans must address not just the housing development but also the neighborhood's schools, public safety, economic opportunity, and community assets.
+Applications are reviewed by HUD against a detailed scoring rubric that rewards readiness, community engagement, leveraged funding, and the quality of the Transformation Plan.

 Section 202 and Section 811: Housing for Seniors and People with Disabilities